-In August 2019, Bhavya started acquiring a prime property located inside the Makati Central Business District.
-Bhavya intends to develop therein a pioneer residential project which will be a low-density, multi-certified, ultra-luxury development that will offer large, limited edition designer residences.
+In November 2022, Bhavya launched the development of Eluria located inside the Makati Central Business District.
+A pioneer residential project which will be a low-density, multi-certified, ultra-luxury development that will offer large, limited edition designer residences.
 Once completed, its future residents will enjoy exceptional white glove butler services.
-This project, which will be called "Eluria", offers only 37 residential units and will have a total gross floor area of approximately 14,600 sqm and was formally launched in 2022.
-The project was precertified LEED Gold in 2020 and is on track for its EDGE, WELL, and BERDE certifications.
+This project offers only 37 residential units and will have a total gross floor area of approximately 14,600 sqm and was formally launched in 2022.
+The project was pre-certified LEED Gold in 2020 and is on track for its EDGE, WELL, and BERDE certifications.
 It is expected to be completed by 2025.

 In July 2021, Bhavana launched the development of Lucima Residences.
 The property will be developed into the first and only premiere, multi-certified, sustainable high-rise development located in Cebu Business Park at the Corner of Samar Loop Road and Ayala, Hipodromo, Cebu City.
 It has a total area of 2,245 sqm and is expected to be developed into approximately 28,000 sqm of GFA and will offer 263 residential units.
-The project was awarded LEED Gold precertification in 2020 and is ontrack to achieve BERDE, EDGE and WELL certifications.
+The project was awarded LEED Gold precertification in 2020 and is on-track to achieve BERDE, EDGE and WELL certifications.
 It is expected to be completed by the fourth quarter of 2024.